NNIL-formulas revisited: universal models and finite model property

 Not even in the descriptive case substructures impose any relation between the admissible sets of $\mathfrak G$ and $\mathfrak F$.
 This contrasts with the definition of the topo-subframes that are needed in modal logic.
-In modal logic the corresponding result does not apply, as a subframe logic like {\sf GL} is an obvious couterexample.
-This property immediately implies that intermediate subframe logics are canonical.
-We will formally state this result and also generalize it to logics axiomatized by arbitrary \NNIL- or $\mon$-formulas in the next section in \Cref{BmonNNIL-logics,cor:canonical}.
+In modal logic the corresponding result does not apply, as a subframe logic like {\sf GL} is an obvious counterexample.
+This property, together with \Cref{subframe_log_thm}, immediately implies that intermediate subframe logics are canonical. \todof{added \Cref{subframe_log_thm} as pointed out by referee 2} We will formally state this result and also generalize it to logics axiomatized by arbitrary \NNIL- or $\mon$-formulas in the next section in \Cref{BmonNNIL-logics,cor:canonical}.